Meridians, Points + Chinese Medicine

 Feeling Sluggish, Heavy and Bloated?
 Support your Spleen!

-In Taoism and Traditional Chinese medicine (TCM), the power of the Spleen is vital for digestive health and overall energy.
+In Taoism and Traditional Chinese Medicine (TCM), the Spleen’s power is vital for digestive health and overall energy.
 In TCM, the Spleen is considered much more than an immune system organ.
-Along with the stomach, it’s primarily responsible for digestion and assimilation, which means it’s a key component ...
+Along with the stomach, it’s primarily responsible for digestion and assimilation, making it a key component when working with ...

 Read More